 NEED TO KNOW

-The walks described above – with the exception of the Bluff and King Billies – are all accessed via Licola.
+The walks described above – with the exception of the Bluff, King Billies and the six-day traverse – are all accessed via Licola (scroll down for directions to setting up a car shuttle for the traverse).
 To reach the town follow the Princes Highway east from Melbourne for 165km to Traralgon, then turn left, following the signs to Heyfield, which is 42km from the turnoff.
 If you need any supplies, this is the last place to stock up; it is a good idea to make sure the car is full of petrol for the long, windy road ahead.
 It is a further 54km to Licola.
 Just before the bridge into town, turn right on to Tamboritha Rd which initially follows the Wellington River, then turns to gravel as it winds up into the mountains past access points for the Crinoline and Lake Tali Karng.
 After 49km you reach Arbuckle Junction – head left and drive for another 22km to the reach Bryce’s Gorge and 37km to Howitt Plains car park, the starting point for walks to Mt Speculation and Mt Magdala.
 To reach the starting point for the Tali Karng walk, turn right at Arbuckle Junction and drive for 14km to McFarlane Saddle.

 The Bluff is accessed from Mansfield, 200km northeast of Melbourne.
 Take the road towards Mount Buller, which passes through the small town of Merrijig.
 Two kilometres past the town turn right onto the unsealed Howqua Track, driving for a further 16km to Sheepyard Flat campsite beside the picturesque Howqua River; if you have time this is a great spot for a short break.
 The track gets rougher from here but is still usable by four-wheel drives if you take care.
 20 kilometres past Sheepyard Flat, at 8 Mile Gap, turn left onto Bluff Link Road.
 It is 7km from here to Bluff Car Park, about 800 metres past the clearing at Refrigerator Gap.